 Revolutions start small, as movements, and then they grow

 There is a revolution that is starting to take place in medicine.
 More and more doctors are waking up to the fact that they, themselves, have been wronged.
 And because of this, these doctors are starting to also realize that they are, quite possibly, harming their patients.

 When something is bothersome, the counter attacks begin.
 We’re reaching this point.
 Some insurance companies and hospital organizations are starting to use the same language of the doctors in the revolution, but it is disguised.
 It is, for all intents and purposes, a counter attack.
-Again, if there is enough energy and conviction (and now leadership becomes important), the movement continues.
+Again, if there is enough energy and conviction, the movement continues.

 When those in power begin to realize that the movement is not going away and this new movement is starting to hurt the bank accounts of those in charge, these crony capitalists will start to try and hurt those in the movement financially.

-(So far, this battle is being fought through proxies.
-That is, the 21st Century guilds – organizations that claim to be “for doctors” but act in the benefit of the crony capitalists – are fighting and claiming to help doctors when in fact they are stifling, at best, and detrimental to the long-term benefit of the Physicians’ profession, while encouraging Providers.)
+So far, this battle is being fought through proxies.
+That is, the 21st Century guilds – organizations that claim to be “for doctors” but act in the benefit of the crony capitalists, you know who they are – fighting and claiming to help doctors when in fact they are stifling, at best, and detrimental to the long-term benefit of the Physicians’ profession, while encouraging Providers.

 Doctors are already starting to feel the pressures by those in power.
 But this is only the beginning.

 Some might say we are already here; but it’s going to get worse before it gets better.

 Many talk about getting out of “the matrix.” — If you haven’t already, get out of the matrix now.
 It’s going to become harder and harder to get out as this revolution advances.

 There is a growing movement of doctors who are trying to “take medicine back.”